 It can lift moods, shift ambiance, increase the warmth of your home and even impact your productivity.
 Whether or not you recognize it, your home’s lighting is everything – but getting it right can be confusing – especially when it comes to working with pendants.
-From sizing to spacing, height and number of fixtures, consider this your go-to pendant lighting guide.
+From sizing to spacing, height and number of lighting fixtures, consider this your go-to pendant lighting guide.

 Pendant lights hung over a kitchen island is the gold standard of kitchen lighting.
 Not only do pendants offer an alternative and often warmer glow to ceiling cans or overhead fixtures, they also serve as spotlights for your kitchen’s focal point or primary gathering spot.
 Additionally, your island pendants can be an eye-catching design element that makes your kitchen pop – when they’re done right, of course.